kontent-ai/java-packages/delivery-sdk/README.md

 Android applications must register the models using the `registerType` method.
 See a usage example in [DeliveryClientProvider.java](../sample-app-android/src/main/java/com/github/kentico/delivery_android_sample/data/source/DeliveryClientProvider.java).

-You can still use the [model generator](../kontent-delivery-generators/README.md) for generating the models.
+You can still use the [model generator](../delivery-sdk-generators/README.md) for generating the models.

 > ⚠ The `scanClasspathForMappings` method does not work in the Android environment.
 Because of the differences between Android Dalvik VM and Java VM, the scanning library is not usable here.
 That's why you need to use the `registerType` method instead.

 ## Further information

-For more developer resources, visit the Kontent Docs at <https://docs.kontent.ai>.
+For more developer resources, visit the [Kontent.ai Learn portal](https://kontent.ai/learn).

 ### Showcase